Mvhaynes/dallas-house-prices/README.md

 * Past data or data in a few years to see how housing prices in Dallas have changed over time
 * Scrape nearby areas to compare inner city to suburban housing prices
 * Scrape data from another city/state and compare
+* Add website that allows you to filter data based on input criteria

 ## Limitations
 * The website doesn't allow webscraping so I couldn't pull enough data